 • HTML:

-HTML is the language that is used to describe and mark the content so as to allow a browser to display it correctly on a screen.
+HTML is the language that is used to describe and mark the content to allow a browser to display it correctly on a screen.
 HTML defines the elements on a web page.

 • CSS: